 In August 2015, Haiti Tec students installed a new treatment system in Port au Prince at Foyer d'Amour d'Haiti which is a school that serves approximately 200 children with disabilities.
 The treatment system provide approximately 15,000 liters of safe water per day to the school and to surrounding neighbors.

-In June 2016, Haiti Tec students were joined by Jack McNamee from the Andrea Bocelli Foundation to install a drinking water treatment system for Notre Dame du Rosiare in Croix des Bouquets which serves over 250 students.
+In June 2016, Haiti Tec students were joined by Jack McNamee to install treatment system for Notre Dame du Rosiare in Croix des Bouquets which serves over 250 students.

 On October 4th 2016, Hurricane Matthew made landfall in Haiti, killing over 800 people and leaving a wake of destruction and a humanitarian crisis.
 Fred Shilling traveled to Haiti to help our Haiti Tec partners prioritize rebuilding efforts.
 Thanks to dozens of generous CEJS donors, Haiti Tec apprentices installed a permanent drinking water treatment system in Grand Goave for 250 students who attend the school located at the St. Francis of Assisi church.
 An additional treatment system was installed at the Good Samaritan Foundation’s Haiti Mission in Cité Soleil which is one of the most impoverished areas of Port au Prince.

 In 2017, an additional system was installed at the Sainte Philomene school in Kescoff, and in 2021, our team supported the re-opening of Mixte Sainte Marie.
 The next project will be in Cité Soleil in Port au Prince.